 If you want to grow way more than you need for family and friends quickly, cheaply and easily, this will also work great for you.
 If you’re looking to sell a large quantity of a few select items to restaurants and grocery stores, you might find that this is not the most practical solution.

 Explore the primary hydroponic and aquaponic methods in the “Choosing Your Production Methods” course.
-That includes:

 - Media beds & Bato buckets